KDE/kde-builder/doc/configuration/conf-options-table.md

 (conf-num-cores)=
 [`num-cores`](conf-num-cores)

-Type: Integer, Default value: Depends on system
+Type: Integer, Valid values: `1` - `<maximum on your system>`, `auto` Default value: auto

-This option is defined by kde-builder (when using `kde-builder --generate-config`), set to be the number of available CPUs.
-If kde-builder cannot detect the number of CPUs, this value is set to 4.
+This option defines a number of CPU cores that will be used when compiling projects.
+If set to "auto", and kde-builder cannot detect the number of CPUs, and build system does not support detecting number of cores to use automatically, this value will be set to maximum number of available cores, multiplied by 0.8.

 See [](#make-options-example) for an example of this option's usage.